barryclark/jekyll-now/_posts/2016-09-05-TGlavan-fifth-blog.md

 9	art
 9	lie

 So as you can see I chose to eliminate the plethora of words that appear less than 9 times in the text not only to avoid a headache but these words more likely than not do not hold great significance to the text as a whole.
+From my abreviated list I can guess with relative certainty that the main characters in the play are:

+LEONATO, PEDRO, BENEDICK, CLAUDIO, BEATRICE, DOGBERRY, JOHN, BORACHIO, MARGARET, CONRADE, URSULA, VERGES, FRANCIS, FRIAR, BALTHASAR

+Furthering this I can guess that based on the names and that Don, the name for the head of a family, is the most used word the setting for the play is in Southern Europe (I would guess Spain or Italy).
+There also appears to be a theme of light and dark as Shakespere uses several polarizing words such as:

+Hero, love, good, God, true, faith, grace, fair, life, honest, loved, friend, truth, affection, joy, worship,  and merry

+as well as: